risingPhoenix7/Oasis-2022-App/README.md

 # Oasis App

-Welcome to Oasis App, the one-stop app for all your live concert needs!
+Welcome to Oasis App, the one-stop app for all your fest needs!
 With this app, you can buy tickets to concerts, purchase food from stalls, buy official merchandise, and check the event timings, all from the comfort of your phone.

 ## Features
 - Buy concert tickets